Let There Be Rock (song): Critical reception

 "Let There Be Rock" is widely considered one of the band's best songs.
 The Guardian ranked the song number four on its list of the 40 greatest AC/DC songs, and the British rock magazine Kerrang! ranked the song number three on its list of the 20 greatest AC/DC songs.

 Appearances in popular culture

-"Let There Be Rock" is a playable song in the music video game Rock Band 2.
-A television advertisement for the game features a man lip syncing to a clip of the song while others are shown playing the game controller instruments in time to the music.
-In addition, the Live at Donington version is also available in the AC/DC Live: Rock Band Track Pack.

 The song was also alluded to in the Drive-By Truckers song of the same name from 2001's Southern Rock Opera.
 The song specifically mentions Bon Scott, Randy Rhoads, as well as making references to other deceased rock stars such as members of Lynyrd Skynyrd and Phil Lynott of Thin Lizzy fame.